-- is a 24 hour a day/7 day a week service for mental health crisis
+- is a 24 hours a day, seven days a week phone line

-The Mental Health Services Helpline is also the point of contact for General Practitioners and other agencies referring someone to Mental Health Services.
+The Mental Health Services Helpline is also the point of contact for General Practitioners (GPs) and other agencies to make a referral to Mental Health Services.
 Referrals can be faxed to 03 6236 5788.

 When do I call Mental Health Services Helpline?

-You should contact Mental Health Services Helpline if you or someone you know is:
+You may wish to call the Helpline when you or someone you know is: